aidlearning/AidLearning-FrameWork/README.md

 <img src="logo.png" style="width: 500px; height: auto; margin-left: 50px; " /> <br>

-AidLearning is a Linux system running on the Android with GUI, AI and  Python support . <a href="http://www.aidlearning.net" >The AidLearning </a> project which have the <b>Linux+Anroid+AI 3IN1</b> environments Developed and Maintained by  students from [Cas University](http://english.cas.cn) and [Yale University](https://www.yale.edu).
+AidLearning is a Linux system running on the Android with GUI, AI and  Python support . <a href="http://www.aidlearning.net" >The AidLearning </a> project which have the <b>Linux+Anroid+AI 3IN1</b> environments Developed and Maintained by several students from [Cas University](http://english.cas.cn) and [Yale University](https://www.yale.edu).
 <hr>
 Built with simplicity in mind, <b>Aid Learning</b>
     supports a list of Top Machine Learning Framework for Deep Learning.
 Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2,scipy.... powerfully.<br><br>